 - Education and Training: youth education

-In 2017, Central College hosted our second “Fun with Food” summer camp, welcoming 24 campers, ages 9-12 to learn about healthy foods.
-The camp introduced key concepts in sustainable agriculture, utilizing the college’s own organic garden, a field trip to a local farm pioneering sustainable practices, and a visit to our local farmer’s market.
-Campers harvested and purchased food throughout the week to prepare healthy, kid-friendly snacks and meals.
-On the final day of camp, teams of campers worked with college dining staff in a cooking competition showcasing what they had learned.
+In 2016, Central College hosted our first ever “Fun with Food” summer camp, welcoming 24 campers, ages 9-12 to learn about healthy foods.
+The camp featured field trips and hands-on experiences, with cooking as the centerpiece.
+For 2017, we plan to enhance the camp by also developing a structured curriculum to introduce key concepts in sustainable agriculture, utilizing the college’s own organic garden, field trips to an organic farm and a conventional farm pioneering sustainable practices, and a visit to our local farmer’s market.
+Campers will harvest and purchase food throughout the week to prepare healthy, kid-friendly snacks and meals.

 With the support of this grant, we will enhance our camp curriculum, adding hands on experiences for young people to learn about the economic, social, and environmental aspects of sustainable agriculture.
 During the spring of 2017, Central College students in an independent study with Dr. Shuger Fox to begin work on this new curriculum.
 In addition, they will develop pre & post tests to measure impact.
 Spring 2017 students will also manage camp planning and recruiting.
 With funding from the grand, we will hire one of these students to work an additional 40 hours in July 2017 to finalize curriculum planning and gather supplies in preparation for the camp.
 This student will also distribute pre-tests (assessing fruit & vegetable intake and sustainable agriculture literacy).
 The camp will run the week of July 31 - August 4, 2017 (9am-3pm).
 In fall of 2017, we will lead an outreach workshop at the UMACS conference (hosted on our campus in September), and with grant support we will travel to the AASHE conference (September, in San Antonio) to continue outreach, sharing this curriculum and camp model with other colleges and universities.